Background

 After a successful deployment, you’ll observe that registry keys to disable WHfB post-logon provisioning have been created.
 To confirm this, follow the steps below:

-• Within the PasswordforWork registry key, locate two entries named DisablePostLogonProvisioning and Enabled.
+- Within the PassportforWork registry key, locate two entries named DisablePostLogonProvisioning and Enabled.
 Ensure that both entries are set to a value of 1.

 Where can you find logs for Intune device remediation scripts?

-As shown in Step 3, you can monitor Intune device remediation scripts using the Intune admin center.
+You can monitor Intune device remediation scripts using the Intune admin center.
 However, to verify the execution of detection and remediation scripts, you can also review the IntuneManagementExtension.log file.
+There are more ways to verify PowerShell script deployment, refer to this guide: Deploy a PowerShell Script using Intune.

-• Open the file and search for the Intune device remediation script package.
-You will find Detection and Remediation scripts with Exit codes which confirm that the scripts are working fine.
+- Open the file and search for the Intune device remediation script package using its policy ID.
+You will find Detection and Remediation scripts with Exit codes, which confirm that the scripts are working fine.

 Conclusion